Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 1. Start with natural-looking materials

 Furniture does a lot of the heavy lifting.
-Timber dining tables, wood-look coffee tables, woven details and stone-inspired finishes bring warmth into a room before you even style it.
+Timber dining tables, wood-grain coffee tables, woven details and stone-inspired finishes bring warmth into a room before you even style it.

 2. Let curves soften the space